THE NOT SO NEW DEUTSCHLANDTICKET – ALL YOU NEED TO KNOW (Updated for 2026)

 Deutschlandticket – The Ugly

-There is no restriction against buying it from overseas per se, but at this point the only payment method accepted is direct withdrawal from a bank account.
+There is no restriction against buying the Deutschlandticket from overseas per se, but the German Train Agency (DB) only accepts Direct Debit as a payment method for this ticket.

 The Deutsche Bahn does accept other payment methods for regular tickets so it all hinges on that subscription model – though Netflix has no problem using my PayPal for my subscription so you think the Deutsche Bahn should be able to figure it out as well.